collapsed-stacks/startups/questions/9093/how-do-ratchet-provisions-work-if-the-founder-leaves-the-company.md

 - tagged: `venture-capital`
 - score: 1

-<p>Let's say a founder agrees to a standard ratchet provision.
+Let's say a founder agrees to a standard ratchet provision.
 He then leaves the company.
-His successor accepts a huge down round that would have triggered the ratchet provision.</p>
+His successor accepts a huge down round that would have triggered the ratchet provision.

-<p>Does the founder owe any money?
-Or is he free from liability simply by leaving the company?</p>
+Does the founder owe any money?
+Or is he free from liability simply by leaving the company?

 ## Answer 9102